robberphex/iTerm2-zmodem/README.md

  * Sending a directory may fail: this is a known issue
  * If you are using `tmux` or some other terminal multiplexer (ie: `screen`), try using the `-e` option to `sz` and/or `rz` on your server to force escaping of more characters during transmission.
- * This tool may also fail if you are using `expect`
+ * This tool may also fail if you are using `expect` or `rlogin` as it expects a mostly-clean 8-bit connection between the two parties.

 Setup
 -----